stuartgo/mapintel/README.md

 You can either run the different project components locally or in containers using the `docker-compose` tool.
 We advise to run them with docker as it provides a convenient and straightforward experience, allowing for easy reproduction of results.
 To launch the Mapintel UI application, run the following command from the root folder of the Mapintel repository:
 ```
-docker-compose --profile ui up
+docker-compose --profile api --profile ui up
 ```
 To launch the Experiments container, run the following command from the root folder of the Mapintel repository:
 ```
 docker-compose --profile experiments up
 ```

 If you intend to run the project locally, then you will need to ensure every system and python dependency is satisfied.
-The requirements.txt file in the root folder contains al,l the python dependencies, while the system dependencies are scattered across the Dockerfiles in the same folders.
+The requirements.txt file in the root folder contains all the python dependencies, while the system dependencies are scattered across the Dockerfiles in the same folders.
 Local reproducibility of results is something we intend to improve in the future and contribution in this area is much appreciated.

 The project makes use of a CUDA-enabled GPU to improve its performance.
 Making the project compatible without this resource is something we intend to provide in the future.
 Any contributions in this aspect are appreciated.